Sweet Home Alabama (film)

-Sweet Home Alabama is a 2002 American romantic comedy-drama film directed by Andy Tennant.
+Sweet Home Alabama is a 2002 American romantic comedy film directed by Andy Tennant.
 Written by C. Jay Cox, it stars Reese Witherspoon, Josh Lucas and Patrick Dempsey.
 The supporting cast includes Fred Ward, Mary Kay Place, Jean Smart, Candice Bergen, Ethan Embry, and Melanie Lynskey.
+The film takes its title from Lynyrd Skynyrd's 1974 song of the same name.

+Young woman Melanie has reinvented herself as a New York City socialite, but must return home to Alabama to obtain a divorce from her husband Jake, who she grew up with, after seven years of separation.

-It was released in the United States on September 27, 2002, by Buena Vista Pictures through their Touchstone Pictures banner.
-The film takes its title from the 1974 Lynyrd Skynyrd song of the same name.
-It received unfavorable critical reception, but was a success at the box office.
+The film was released in the United States on September 27, 2002, by Buena Vista Pictures through their Touchstone Pictures banner.
+Although it received unfavorable critical reception, it was a success at the box office.

 Plot

 On a beach in Pigeon Creek, Alabama, 10-year-olds Jake Perry and Melanie Smooter inspect the result of lightning striking sand.
-Jake asserts that they will be married one day.
+He asserts they are soulmates who will be married.

-In the present, Melanie is a New York fashion designer who has adopted the surname "Carmichael" to hide her poor Southern roots.
-After wealthy Andrew Hennings proposes, Melanie returns to her hometown to Pigeon Creek, Alabama, to announce her engagement to her parents Earl and Pearl Smooter and to finalize her divorce from her estranged husband Jake, whom she married as a pregnant teenager and left after she miscarried their baby.
-Meanwhile, Kate Hennings, Andrew's mother and the incumbent Mayor of New York City, doubts Melanie's suitability for her son, whom she is grooming to run for President of the United States.
+In the present, Melanie is a New York fashion designer using the surname "Carmichael" to hide her poor Southern roots.
+After wealthy Andrew Hennings proposes, Melanie returns to Pigeon Creek to announce her engagement to her parents, Earl and Pearl Smooter, and finalize her divorce from estranged husband Jake, whom she married as a pregnant teenager and left after she miscarried.
+Meanwhile, Kate Hennings, Andrew's mother and the Mayor of New York City, doubts Melanie's suitability for her son, whom she is grooming to run as U.S. President.

-Melanie visits Jake, who has refused to sign divorce papers over the years since she left for New York.
-After he orders her out of the house, Melanie empties Jake's checking account, hoping to spur him into ending the marriage.
-Angry, Jake leaves to meet some friends at the local bar.
-Melanie follows and gets drunk, insults her old school friends, and outs her longtime friend, Bobby Ray.
-Jake scolds her and takes her home, preventing her from driving drunk, and Melanie wakes to find the signed divorce papers on her bed.
+Melanie visits Jake, who has long avoided signing their divorce papers.
+After Jake orders Melanie out of the house, she empties Jake's considerable checking account, hoping to spur him into ending the marriage.
+Angry, Jake goes to the local bar.
+Melanie follows and gets drunk, insults her old schoolmates, and outs her longtime friend, Bobby Ray Bailey.
+Jake scolds Melanie and takes her home to her parents, preventing her from driving inebriated; Melanie wakes to find the signed divorce papers on her bed.

-Melanie goes to the Carmichael plantation and apologizes to Bobby Ray, whose family lives there.
-She is cornered there by Kate's assistant Barry Lowenstein, who is sent to gather information on Melanie's background, posing as a reporter for the New York Post.
-Bobby Ray backs up her pretense that she is a relative and the family mansion is her childhood home.
-Melanie reconciles with her friends and learns that after she split with Jake, he followed her to New York to win her back.
+Melanie goes to the Carmichael plantation and apologizes to Bobby Ray.
+Kate's assistant, Barry Lowenstein, sent to gather information on Melanie's background, unexpectedly arrives posing as a New York Post reporter.
+Bobby Ray backs up Melanie's pretense that she is related and the family mansion is her childhood home.

+After reuniting with friends, Melanie learns that after their split, Jake followed her to New York to win her back.
 Intimidated by the city and her success, he returned home to make something of himself first.
-She and Jake have a heart-to-heart, and Melanie realizes why he never signed their divorce papers.
+After a heart-to-heart with Jake, Melanie realizes why he never signed their divorce papers.